 "Rationale?
 If the client's home was burglarized and she was killed, she could no longer pay taxes,” the CPA chuckled.

-Reckon she could write off food and clothing as well.
+By that logic, we reckon she could write off food as well.

 Sometimes tax preparation can involve some off-the-books negotiation.